CScharer/full-stack-qa/docs/guides/setup/GITHUB_UI_AUTO_MERGE_SETUP.md

 ### 2.2 Check Existing Rules or Create New Rule

+**Important Note**: "Allow auto-merge" is **NOT** a checkbox in branch protection rules.
+It's only enabled in General settings (Step 1).
+Branch protection rules just need to be configured correctly to work with auto-merge.

 **If you already have branch protection rules:**

 1. Click on the rule for `main` (or the branch you want to protect)